forestryio/forestry.io/hugo/content/docs/editing/remote-admin.md

 ## Deploying the Remote Admin

-If [hosting](/docs/hosting) is configured, you can deploy the Remote Admin to your site by clicking the Deploy Admin​ button.
+If [hosting](/docs/hosting) is configured, you can deploy the Remote Admin to your site in one-click with the the "Deploy Admin"​ button in your site's settings.

 ![](/uploads/2018/01/settings-projectpaths.png)